-The Plan Commission consists of seven members who are appointed by the Village President with the advice and consent of the Village Board.
+The Planning and Zoning Commission consists of seven members who are appointed by the Village President with the advice and consent of the Village Board.
 The Commission members are residents of the Village.

-The Plan Commission is vested with the power to conduct hearings and make recommendations to the Village Board on: all amendments to the Zoning Ordinance; all Conditional Uses; and, Planned Unit Developments.
-The Plan Commission also reviews and makes recommendations to the Village Board on: subdivision developments; changes in the official Comprehensive Plan; and any other matters that may be referred to the Commission by the Village Board.
+The Planning and Zoning Commission is vested with the power to conduct hearings and make recommendations to the Village Board on: all amendments to the Zoning Ordinance; all Conditional Uses; and, Planned Unit Developments.
+The Planning and Zoning Commission also reviews and makes recommendations to the Village Board on: subdivision developments; changes in the official Comprehensive Plan; and any other matters that may be referred to the Commission by the Village Board.

-The Plan Commission meetings are held on the 2nd and 4th Tuesdays of each month (except during July), at 7:00pm.
-The Plan Commission's Committee of the Whole meetings are also held on the 2nd and 4th Tuesdays of each month (except during July), immediately following the regular meeting.
+The Planning and Zoning Commission meetings are held on the 2nd and 4th Tuesdays of each month (except during July), at 7:00pm.
+The Planning and Zoning Commission's Committee of the Whole meetings are also held on the 2nd and 4th Tuesdays of each month (except during July), immediately following the regular meeting.

-The Plan Commission meeting agendas and minutes are posted on the Village website.
+The Planning and Zoning Commission meeting agendas and minutes are posted on the Village website.
 You may view them by going to the Agendas and Minutes page.
 Copies of all Commission meeting minutes are available for review in the Department of Community Development.

 Packets of information for filing applications for various zoning approvals.
 In addition to general information, the packets include applications and fees, a complete list of all documents to be submitted, hearing schedules, addresses and phone numbers of other agencies that may be affected by the application.